Lucia's Blog: 2022-06-26

 2. Be pleasing to their commanding officer in all things (Romans 12:1-2).

-Any good soldier on the battlefield cannot afford to be distracted or lose his focus.
+A good soldier on the battlefield must be focused and maintain his focus.

-1. A soldier never entangles himself with other things, for he must be focused on doing exactly what his commanding officer says to do.
+1. A soldier never entangles himself with other things, for he must be focused on doing exactly what his commanding officer says.

-2. He knows that distraction will keep him from pleasing the one who enlisted him.
+2. He knows distraction will keep him from pleasing the one who enlisted him.

 3. He is single-minded, for he must be focused.